chevere/docs/library/Serialize.md

 ## Serialize a variable

-The `Chevere/Serialize/Serialize` component is in charge of handling deserialize.
+The `Chevere/Serialize/Serialize` component is in charge of handling serialize.

 ```php
 use Chevere\Serialize\Serialize;